quekky/pyktv/README.md

 1. Edit the config.ini according to your needs
 2. Find some KTV videos (due to copyright and file size, I'm not able to provide them)
-3. Use any sqlite program to modify the database.
-See <a href="#database-format">below</a> for more info
+3. Run songeditor.exe to modify the database.
+If not sure on the fields, see <a href="#database-format">below</a> for more info
 4. Run the program